-Depending on the building and timing of the viewing, you might be shown a comparable unit; this is the exact same unit on a lower or higher floor.
-The floor plan and view will be the same unless it's on a much higher or lower floor.
+In some circumstances, the real estate agent might offer to show you a comparable unit in the building.
+The floor plan and view will likely be the same, but the views and amount of sunlight may be different.
 This is fine for the viewing, but before you sign a lease, make sure you see the actual unit.
-The conditions and appliances may differ, or it might be next to a loud laundry room or a super's closet, etc.
+The conditions and appliances may differ, or it might be next to a loud laundry room or a super’s closet.